citrix/monitoring-api/docs/index.md

 3. Click **From Data Feeds** in the ribbon.

-4. Choose a Friendly Connection Name (for example: XenDesktop Monitoring Data) and enter the data feed url: http://{dc-host}/Citrix/Monitor/OData/v1/Data (or https: if you are using SSL).
+4. Choose a Friendly Connection Name (for example: XenDesktop Monitoring Data) and enter the data feed url: http://{dc-host}/Citrix/Monitor/OData/<OData endpoint version-v3 or v4>/Data (or https: if you are using SSL).

 5. Click **Next**.